 “It’s always a difficult conversation to have with a grieving family member so it’s vital to get it right.
-The wrong approach can lead to permission being refused.”
+The wrong approach can lead to them refusing permission.”

 Clare, who is using her own leave time for the visit, is also advising people in the UK to discuss their views and decisions surrounding organ donation ahead of an upcoming change to the law.

 She said: “The law is changing soon to an ‘opt out’ organ donation register for the over-18s.
 But lots of people don’t realise we still need to have the permission from the next-of-kin after death.

 “We’re encouraging people to discuss their personal decision about organ donation with the family.
 If family members know exactly how you feel about organ donation, either for or against, they know that should that terrible day come, they will be making the decision you want.”

 For more information on organ donation, visit: www.organdonation.nhs.uk

 The Shree Vitthalrao Joshi Charities Trust (SVJCT) works in the Ratnigiri district, including the village of Dervan, Pune city and Mumbai city of the Maharashtra State, on western coast of India, supporting a population 0.6 million with basic needs such as food, water, clothing, shelter, education, and medical aid.